-The global space semiconductor market size was estimated at USD 3.5 billion in 2022 and is expected to reach around USD 5.93 billion by 2032, poised to grow a CAGR of 5.42% during the forecast period from 2023 to 2032.
+The global space semiconductor market size is expected to be valued at USD 3.90 billion in 2024 and is anticipated to reach around USD 6.65 billion by 2034, expanding at a CAGR of 5.48% over the forecast period from 2024 to 2034.

 This is due to the countries such as China and India, are making substantial investments in space exploration, satellite technology, and space-related applications.
 These efforts include lunar missions, Earth observation satellites, and navigation systems.
 The Asia-Pacific market benefits from both government space agencies and private-sector companies, fostering innovation and collaboration.
 The region's robust semiconductor manufacturing capabilities are pivotal in providing components for space missions and satellite networks.